App-Dev-League/Intro-to-AI/README.md

 # Intro-to-AI
-Notebook for the Intro to AI video
+Notebooks for the Intro to AI series